 The new drives are based on eight magnetic plates inside a sealed helium compartment, of course, and are designed to experience information centers as their names suggest - with compatibility to only SAS interfaces, 6 gigabits per second or 12 gigabytes per second.

-The HC620 models also rely on SMR technology that requires dedicated management software to deliver Performence Effective, which once again reminds us that these drives are also not found in the home market, but hey - the mere achievement gives us hope that we will see further development as this volume becomes available to many of us, just as happened with 14 terabytes and 12 volumes Terabytes first.
+The HC620 models are also based on SMR technology that requires dedicated management software to deliver effective performance, which once again reminds us that these drives are not to be found in the home market either, but hey - the achievement itself gives us hope that further development will be seen later.
+It's available to many of us, just as it was with 14 terabyte and 12 terabyte volumes earlier.

 The growth of just one terabyte, compared to the 2 terabyte volume increase we have been accustomed to since the first 8 terabyte product arrived, probably reinforces the assumption that HC620 will be one of the largest mechanical drives ever based on storage technologies.
 The "traditional" of SMR or PMR - from here on out any further real development will require the maturation of the future HAMR and MAMR technologies, which use innovative energy sources to change the state of the magnetic particles across the media moving there storage The information is based on them.